NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsM.clean.rst

 to recognise that a program is running on the second screen only and does not therefore affect the main display screen located at $20000).
-Speedscreen may also give problems in Minerva's dual screen mode unless the p version is used.
+Speedscreen may also give problems in Minerva's dual screen mode unless the 'p' version is used.

 **NOTE 3**